THE RETURN OF TERROR – How Jihadism Challenges Us

 • A sharp analysis of jihadist terrorism's evolution since the late 1990s.

-• Neumann's previous title Die neue Weltunordnung was sold to the UK (Scribe).
+• Neumann's previous title Die neue Weltunordnung was sold to Scribe.

 Islamist terrorism has returned: October 7 has fueled the Middle East conflict more than anything else in recent decades.
 The nervous and indecisive reactions in Germany and Europe reflect the political landscape.
 Beneath that, a new movement targeting Israel and Jews is emerging, which is difficult to identify and stop.
 Sometimes it is possible, but often it is not.